Installing Tyk Operator

 Last updated: 8 minutes read.

-Tyk Operator is a Kubernetes controller that manages state of Tyk CRDs and reconciles changes with Tyk Gateway or Dashboard.
-Given Tyk Operator is a cluster-scoped resource, it should be deployed once for a cluster only.
-Below shows how you can configure Tyk Operator to connect to a Tyk Gateway or Dashboard.
-For advanced usage where you need to connect to separate Tyk installations or Organizations within the same cluster, see Operator context
+Follow this guide to install and configure Tyk Operator using Helm to manage API resources on one Tyk Gateway or Dashboard.
+Since Tyk Operator is a cluster-scoped resource, it should be deployed once for a cluster only.
+For advanced usage where you need to connect to multiple Tyk installations or Organizations, see Managing Multiple Organizations with Operator Context.

 Prerequisites